artrivas/I2-HOFI/README.md

 ![Visualization of I2-HOFI](media/I2hofi_visualization.gif)

 ## Introduction
-This repository implements a novel approach to FGVC using GNNs for advanced feature interactions.
-By constructing inter- and intra-region graphs, our method combines global and local features to enhance visual pattern recognition.
-Using shared GNNs with an attention mechanism and the APPNP algorithm, our approach optimizes information flow, boosting model efficiency and stability with residual connections.
-Achieving state-of-the-art results on FGVC benchmarks, this work highlights GNNs' potential in capturing complex visual details.
+This repository provides the implementation of **I2-HOFI** (Inter and Intra-region High-Order Feature Interaction), a hybrid **CNN-GNN** model designed for **Fine-Grained Visual Classification (FGVC)**.
+I2-HOFI uses **Graph Neural Networks (GNNs)** to model complex high-order feature interactions within and across regions of interest in an image.
+The model builds **inter- and intra-region graphs** to capture both local and global visual relationships through a shared GNN.
+Inter-region graphs handle long-range dependencies for global pattern recognition, while intra-region graphs focus on nuanced details within regions, enabling I2-HOFI to achieve state-of-the-art results on FGVC benchmarks.

 ### Link to the Paper
 You can access the full paper here : [Interweaving Insights: High-Order Feature Interaction for Fine-Grained Visual Recognition](https://link.springer.com/article/10.1007/s11263-024-02260-y)